 Right in the middle of the Forradh you'll notice a solitary, almost organically formed standing stone.
 This is believed to be the Stone of Destiny (Lia Fáil), the ancient crowning place of the High Kings.
 Legend has it that the stone will scream (at a level to be heard all over Ireland) if touched by the rightful king, who also had to meet (and successfully complete) challenges before even being allowed within touching distance.

 Further north, outside the Ráith na Rí, is a ring-fort with no less than three banks, but partially destroyed by the churchyard.
 This is known as the Rath of the Synods (Ráith na Seanadh).
 Strangely enough one of the few places in Ireland where Imperial Roman artifacts have been found.
 However, it is important to note that what was not found here, despite the best efforts of the slightly deluded British Israelites around 1900, was the Ark of the Covenant.
 What these religious zealots managed, however, was the destruction of parts of the site by haphazardly digging into it in search of the nonexistent ark.

 A short distance north again you will just be able to make out a long, narrow, almost rectangular earthwork, almost like a highway leading to Tara.
-It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here (as opposed to the hall that was at Emain Macha near Armagh), so first impressions might be bearer to the truth - it may have been a ceremonial avenue approaching the main site.
-It certainly feels that way if you walk up the middle of "Banqueting Hall", uphill and towards Cormac's House.
+It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here (as opposed to the hall that was at Emain Macha near Armagh), so first impressions might be much nearer to the truth - it may have been a ceremonial avenue approaching the main site.
+It certainly feels that way if you walk up the middle of the "Banqueting Hall", uphill and towards Cormac's House.

 Further earthworks like the Sloping Trenches, Gráinne's Fort, and Laoghaire's Fort can be found at the Hill of Tara, all are signposted.
-As is the Rath Maeve a few hundred metres south, and a Holy Well you pass on the way there.
+As is the massive ringfort known as Rath Maeve a few hundred meters south, and a Holy Well you pass on the way there.
 There also is a Wishing Tree, but that is another story.